Chris Kelsay

-Christopher Kelsay (born October 31, 1979) is a former American football defensive end who played for the Buffalo Bills of the National Football League (NFL) for his entire professional career.
-He was drafted by the Bills in the second round (48th overall) of the 2003 NFL Draft and was the sixth defensive end selected in the draft.
-He played collegiately at Nebraska.
+Christopher Kelsay (born October 31, 1979) is an American former professional football player who played his entire career as a defensive end for the Buffalo Bills of the National Football League (NFL).
+He played college football for the Nebraska Cornhuskers.
+Kelsay was selected by the Bills in the second round (48th overall) of the 2003 NFL draft and was the sixth defensive end chosen in the draft.